rsrdesarrollo/generator-burp-extension/README.md

 The listener will be notified whenever a change occurs to Burp's suite-wide target scope.

-Probably useless because burp don't allow you to access global scope definition.
+Probably useless because Burp don't allow you to access global scope definition.